 Paris is beautiful all year round, nevertheless, the city has some extra magic in the spring.
-Parisians are out on terraces basking in sunshine after months of grey skies and the city explodes in pink blossoms.
+Parisians are out on terraces basking in the sunshine after months of grey skies and the city explodes in pink blossoms.
 Make the most of the season with your chéri/e on one of these outing ideas, perfect for springtime in Paris.

-There’s no better way to get you in a happy springtime mood than by gazing at the stunning flower paintings of Claude Monet, particularly his waterlily masterpieces hanging at the Orangerie Museum.
-Afterwards you can leisurely meander through the Tuileries, decked out in pretty spring flowers and much less busy at this time of year than in summer.
+There’s no better way to get you in a happy romantic springtime mood in Paris than by gazing at the stunning flower paintings of Claude Monet, particularly his waterlily masterpieces hanging at the Orangerie Museum.
+Afterward, you can leisurely meander through the Tuileries, decked out in pretty spring flowers and much less busy at this time of year than in summer.
 Making your way to the other side of the garden, you can grab a drink at Loulou, the stylish restaurant of the Musée des Arts Decoratifs which has one of the sunniest terraces in Paris.
 You can also simply sit on the grass nearby where you can enjoy the sunset and views of the Eiffel Tower completely for free!

-Montmartre is gorgeous all year round, however, in spring it has a unique aura and for a few reasons.
-First of all, with the warmer weather it’s nicer to stroll around, but since the leaves haven’t budded yet, you can enjoy great views that aren’t available the other nine months of the year—especially of the Eiffel Tower.
+Montmartre is gorgeous all year round, however, in spring it has a unique aura for a few reasons.
+First of all, with the warmer weather, it’s nicer to stroll around, but since the leaves haven’t budded yet, you can enjoy great views that aren’t available the other nine months of the year—especially of the Eiffel Tower.
 You can admire excellent views of it sitting with your sweetheart on a bench in the Square Nadar (a few steps southwest of Sacré-Coeur), standing on the street above, rue Azais, or in the Place du Calvaire, which is around the corner from Place du Tertre.

 It’s also the best time of year for the view of Sacré-Coeur from the end of the Allée des Brouillard and of the Moulin Radet (a favorite subject of Van Gogh) climbing rue Tholozé.
-You’ll also find blossoms early spring at the bottom of the steps in front of Sacré-Coeur, in the park behind the church, mid spring in the Place Marcel Aymé and later spring, the wisteria on Avenue Junot.
+You’ll also find blossoms in early spring at the bottom of the steps in front of Sacré-Coeur, in the park behind the church, mid-spring in the Place Marcel Aymé, and later spring, the wisteria on Avenue Junot.
 After your stroll, carry on enjoying the countryside vibes with a drink in the garden of the Hotel Particulier Montmartre or the stupendous panorama of the city from the rooftop of the Terrass Hotel.

 Various sections of La Petite Ceinture, the former suburban rail lines into Paris, have been converted into attractive walkways and these make for a nice alternative place to stroll from a regular city park.
-The most famous of these is the Coulée Verte René-Dumont (also known as the Promenade Plantée), which extends from behind the Opera Bastille and all the way to the Bois de Vincennes, either above the elevated rails or on ground level paths.
+The most famous of these is the Coulée Verte René-Dumont (also known as the Promenade Plantée), which extends from behind the Opera Bastille and all the way to the Bois de Vincennes, either above the elevated rails or on ground-level paths.
 It’s quite sublime in spring when the buds are appearing on the trees and the spring flowers are busting out.
 However, for something a little different, head to the sections which are found in the 15th arrondissement (access across from 99 rue Olivier de Serres) and the one in the 16th (access at 36 Boulevard de Beauséjour).
 You’ll cross paths with fewer people on your romantic amble.

 Located around a 30-minute train ride from central Paris, the Parc de Sceaux has some of the loveliest cherry blossoms in all of Ile-de-France.
 The park usually have a special weekend in April dedicated to the blossoms, similar to a Japanese Sakura festival.
 While this could be fun, it does get crowded, so if you can make it out during the week that’s best.
 Pack some snacks and a blanket to lay down under a cherry tree-—it’s a beautiful way to enjoy spring and get out of the city!